top of page

 The buzz, energy, colour and chaos.
 It can be overwhelming and intimidating, but go with it and it will go about its business without troubling you.

 Bun cha.
-Perhaps “the Obama combo”, after the ex-president's photo op at Bun Cha Huong Lien.
+Perhaps “the Obama combo”, named after the ex-president's photo op at Bun Cha Huong Lien.

 www.flavorsofhanoi.com/blog/bun-cha-huong-lien/